 Our conveyancing fees

-We are happy to provide a no obligation quotation upon request or you can use our free conveyancing calculator for an instant estimate of our conveyancing fees.
+We are happy to provide a no obligation estimate upon request or you can find our conveyancing fees here.

 How long does conveyancing take?

 This depends on the circumstances, but most conveyancing transactions can be completed in around 4-12 weeks.

 There are various issues that can delay the conveyancing process, such as if an issue is discovered with the property during a building survey or local property searches that then needs to be accounted for by renegotiating the sale price or amending the contacts of sale.

 What checks do conveyancing solicitors carry out?

 We carry out a number of standard checks during the conveyancing process, including:

 Local Authority Searches – Checking for issues such as whether a property is listed or in a conservation area, as well as issues such as if there are proposals for any new developments or roads in the area.